Statement

 Brown Sugar

 The Saltworks Company Brown Sugar is an Extrait de Parfum launched in 2023.
-The fragrance opens with Brown Sugar, Almond, Mandarin, and Lemon, settles into a heart of Cherry Blossom, Lily, Peach, and Molasses, and dries down to a base of Amber, Iris, and Sandalwood.
+Brown Sugar opens with Brown Sugar, Lemon, Mandarin, and Almond, settles into a heart of Cherry Blossom, Molasses, Lily, and Peach, and dries down to a base of Amber, Sandalwood, and Iris.
+The Saltworks Company's Brown Sugar carries a Statement verdict, a sweet-led wear.

 A caramelised brown-sugar and peach gourmand with a soft amber drydown, feminine-leaning and not as heavy as the name implies.
 Cozy autumn daytime and casual evenings, a friendly sugary pick not a brooding statement.